wp-plugins/social-networks-auto-poster-facebook-twitter-g/readme.txt

 **This plugin automatically publishes posts from your blog to your Social Network accounts** such as Facebook, Twitter, Google+(Google Plus), Blogger, Tumblr, Flickr, LiveJournal, Flipboard, FriendFeed, DreamWidth, Delicious, Diigo, Instapaper, Stumbleupon, LinkedIn, Pinterest, Plurk, VKontakte(VK.com), YouTube, App.net, Scoop.It, Wordpress, etc. The whole process is completely automated.
 Just write a new post and either entire post or it's nicely formatted announcement with backlink will be published to all your configured social networks.
 You can reach the most audience and tell all your friends, readers and followers about your new post.
 Plugin works with profiles, business pages, community pages, groups, etc.

 * **Latest version 3.3** - Post to all social accounts without creating a Wordpress Post.
-New networks - Flickr, Flipboard and Scoop.It.
+New networks - Flickr, Flipboard, SETT and Scoop.It.
 * *Version 3.0* - Auto-repost existing posts, autoposting query, select what image to use for autopost, "Custom URLs" for posts, New networks: App.net, Reddit and deviantart.com
 * *Version 2.7* - YouTube Support, FriendFeed support, Auto-import comments from Facebook and Twitter as Wordpress Commnets, goo.gl and YOURLS support, ability to spin message text
 * *Version 2.6* - Better Interface, DreamWidth support, Instapaper support, ability to auto-import comments from social networks